 For your theme, you can use the control panel provided by your theme company, the majority of them offer an import and export tool for all the theme settings, customizations, and data.

 What about the images and media?

 When you import the .xml file in WordPress, the posts and pages contain the media attachment URLs, but not the image themselves, so, you need to import them.
 The tool allows you to import those images from other sources like your old domain.
 But sometimes, that doesn’t work for many reasons and even mistakes.

-To solve that problem, you may use one of the external images import plugins.
-Or, if you have access to the cPanel file manager, you can just download your blog images and then upload them to the same directory on the new server or install.
+To solve that problem, you may use one of the external image import plugins.
+Or, if you have access to the cPanel file manager, you can just download your blog images and then upload them to the same directory on the new server or install them.
 You can find the images in the Uploads folder located under the wp-content directory.

 And what about the database

-Just click on the database name from the left area of the page, and then, click the export link as the following example.
+Just click on the database name from the left area of the page, and then, click the export link like the following example.

 Keep in mind that your hosting provider may limit your file import size, so, when you want to import the file in WordPress, for example, you’ll see the upload limit configured by the company.
 If your file size exceeds that limit, you can increase that.
 Or, if that doesn’t solve the problem, you need to contact your hosting company or move to better hosting like InMotion Hosting.